gappuser/qryptr/README.md

 The public key of the user ID can be displayed onscreen as a QR code.
 Another user can add that user ID scanning it.
 This is preferably done in-person, not remotely, to prevent man-in-the-middle attacks.

-After two users have added each others' keys, they can write text messages which are ECC encrypted, Base64 encoded and displayed as QR codes.
+After two users have added each others' ID's, they can write text messages which are ECC encrypted, Base64 encoded and displayed as QR codes.

-Using their smartphones, users can photograph/share these QR-codes with their preferred messaging app, such as Signal, Whatsapp, Telegram or Viber.
+Using their smartphones, users can photograph/share these QR-codes with their preferred messaging app, such as Signal, Whatsapp, Telegram, Viber, or even email or print the QR codes.

-The receiving user can scan the QR code with his/her qryptr device, which will read, decode, decrypt and display the text message.
+The recipient can scan the QR code with his/her qryptr device, which will read, decode, decrypt and display the text message.
 The recommended read distance is 10 cm between smartphone screen and camera.
 The letter "Z" is marked on the frontpanel to help a user center the qr code in front of the camera.

 ### Share and add IDs